 Another place for fine dining in Savannah is Elizabeth on 37th.
 Also set up in an old mansion, and also highly recommended, this restaurant has been open for over 3 decades.

 This is the place to go for fresh seafood.
 The menu here keeps changing according to season, however, some of the dinner-favorites are almost always there.
 Go here for lobster, fish, shrimp, oysters, pork chop, & spicy red rice with shrimp.
 Also, ask for blue crab if it’s in season.
 The blue crab chowder is also a much-loved dish.
 Elizabeth on 37th has a good wine list and serves some delectable desserts too.
 You don’t want to leave here without trying their pies or their signature Savannah cream cake.

 This restaurant in a Victorian mansion is also known for its white table cloths, real flowers on the tables, attentive service, & high-quality food.

 4. Cotton & Rye

-Another one of the best restaurants in Savanna, especially when asking visitors, is Cotton & Rye, a gastropub that servers New American food with an obvious lean towards southern cooking.
+Another one of the best restaurants in Savannah, especially when asking visitors, is Cotton & Rye, a gastropub that servers New American food with an obvious lean towards southern cooking.

 Cotton & Rye is housed in a building that used to be a bank and it’s known for its cocktails & award-winning crispy chicken wings.
 As for the other things to order here, choose from mac n’ cheese, shrimp & grits, swordfish, and pork ragu.
 The burgers here are also good.
 Other specials here are rye bread & cornbread.
 They also have several seasonal sides on their menu.